Trapped in a Hamster Wheel of Overwork? 4 Ways to Break the Cycle

 We made a new plan, in which Jake would stop emailing outside business hours, exercise three times a week, and join a hiking and photography club.
 He also enlisted his assistant to make sure that he remembered to eat a decent lunch.

 He took on these changes and the results were dramatic.
 His work did not suffer – by contrast, he was more energetic, came into work feeling recharged and happier, and was more productive on a daily basis.

 My mentor, the executive coach Marshall Goldsmith, taught me this exercise, which I do often with my clients.
 Imagine you are 95 years old, and you’re about to take your last breath.
 At that moment, you get a magical gift to go back in time and talk to yourself as you are now.
 What advice would you give yourself?
 Whatever that advice is, I suggest you take it now – not later, not after you finish six more emails or get that promotion.
 You have one life to live and one chance to be happy.
 Do it now.

 4. Redefine success.

 Success can take many forms.
 Sometimes it’s not a big office or a pay raise.
-Next time you are staring into your computer screen at midnight, your eyes blurring from exhaustion, ask yourself what you are achieving by working so hard.
-If you are risking burnout for money, status or some other conventional marker of achievement, ask yourself, “Is it really worth it?”
+Next time you are staring at your computer screen at midnight, your eyes blurring from exhaustion, ask yourself what you are achieving by working so hard.
+If you are risking burnout for money, status, or some other conventional marker of achievement, ask yourself, “Is it really worth it?”